clnhlzmn/utils/list/readme.md

 # list

-A single header implementation of an intrusive circular doubly linked list and an intrusive singly linked list.
+An implementation of an intrusive circular doubly linked list and an intrusive singly linked list.

 ## how to use

 ### list

-1. Include `list.h`.
+1. Include `list.h` and compile `list.c`.
 2. Embed a member of type `struct list_element` in your struct that will be a member of a list.
 To store an object in more than one list at a time it should have another `struct list_element` member for each list.
 If an object will only be in one list at a time then it needs only one `struct list_element`.
 3. Create instances of `struct list` to represent lists.
 4. Use `list_append` and/or `list_prepend` to add `struct list_element`s to your list(s).